rickellis/Astro/README.md

 ### Sun Events

-Similar to the `A.Get.sunTimes()` method abobve, only it returns much more details times.
+Similar to the `A.Get.sunTimes()` method described above, only it returns a larger set of event time.

     var lon = 34.05361
     var lat = -118.24550